framps/raspiBackupDoc/en/src/large_devices.md

 back up only the first two partitions on which the OS is located in a very short time.
 The other large partitions, which are used for data, can be backed up separately at other times when fast backups are not required.
-If the system does not boot, only the first two system partitions are restored.
+If the system does not boot, only the first two system partitions have to be restored.

 It is even faster if the `option -00` is used when restoring an rsync backup.
-Then the partitionsi are not reformatted and the complete partitions are not restored, but only the changes that have occurred in the meantime are restored via rsync.
+Then the partitions are not reformatted and the complete partitions are not restored, but only the changes that have occurred in the meantime are restored via rsync.
 In this way, you can quickly restore individual partitions to the state they had at